 Coffey-Moore authored Black Femme Survival Guide, which they describe as "a workbook" dedicated to developing a community of "black and brown femme care."
-The book is just one component of a larger effort launched by Coffey-Moore — with the help of a grant from Hampshire College's Ethics and the Common Good Project — to "support black and brown queer femmes in learning, healing, and thriving together."
+The book is just one component of a larger effort launched by Coffey-Moore -- with the help of a grant from Hampshire College's Ethics and the Common Good Project -- to "support black and brown queer femmes in learning, healing, and thriving together."
 In their Black Femme Survival project statement, Coffey-Moore wrote they "hope this multi-media approach will increase access to crucial resources for young femmes of color, in need of supportive and resilient community."

 Harvard University swimmer Schuyler Bailar is smashing stigma and breaking barriers as the first out transgender athlete to compete on an NCAA Division I men's team.
 Bailar was a star competitor on his Virginia high school girls' swim team before breaking his back during a mountain biking trip.
 After the accident, he could no longer swim.
 "Breaking my back broke me," Bailar told NBC News's OutFront series that profiles LGBT people and allies.
 "Until then, swimming was my entire life."
 Without it -- during the dark, painful, bedridden months that followed -- Bailar fell into a deep depression.
 "I developed an eating disorder, and I developed a lot of self-harm issues."

 After spending 131 days in treatment to deal with these issues, Bailar also came to terms with his gender identity.
 The problem was, Harvard had already recruited the high school junior to swim for the women's team.
 Although he'd recovered physically, Bailar was terrified coming out transgender would rescind the invitation.
 To his surprise, he was encouraged by both Harvard's men's and women's team coaches to compete on the men's team.

 "I really just want to be visible so people know this is possible, that I exist," said Bailar, who made a guest appearance on The Ellen Show earlier this year.
 He clarified, "not 'I' as in Schuyler but 'I' as in a trans athlete.
-I mean, 'me' as a trans athlete, who's healthy, who's happy, who's out there, who's succeeding, who's doing what he loves, who gets to be who he is — I want kids to see that."
+I mean, 'me' as a trans athlete, who's healthy, who's happy, who's out there, who's succeeding, who's doing what he loves, who gets to be who he is -- I want kids to see that."

 Ryan Karnoski is a social worker from Edmonds, Wash., who filed suit in federal court challenging President Trump's ban on transgender people serving in the military.
 While Karnoski v.
 Trump is still proceeding (along with other challenges to the ban), the suit was already successful in winning a preliminary injunction against the ban, pending the outcome of the case.
 Karnoski is a vocal advocate for a wide range of social justice and LGBT issues.
 Karnoski's activism started locally, when he led his high school's gay-straight alliance, and continued through his undergraduate and graduate education at the University of Washington, where he earned his Masters of Social Work in Children Youth and Family social work.
 He currently lives in Seattle, Washington with his two lovely cats and his wife, Ester.

+In 2014 Michael Martin was an 18-year-old senior at Musselman High School in the town of Inwood, W.Va., when he came out by dancing with the prom king and writing a column for Outsports.
 The talented all-state soccer goalie took a huge risk in a state that has been intolerant on issues of gender and sexuality.
-Martin was, however, welcomed with open arms by his classmates, his community, and his state — garnering praise even from government officials and inspiring other LGBT student athletes.
+Martin was, however, welcomed with open arms by his classmates, his community, and his state -- garnering praise even from government officials and inspiring other LGBT student athletes.

 Now a 21-year-old student at Wilson College in Chambersburg, Pa., Martin is making his mark on the school's soccer and volleyball teams.
-He's also continuing his activism — which earned him the honor of being the school's first Newman Civic Fellow (the fellowship supports students who are "finding solutions for challenges facing communities throughout the country").
+He's also continuing his activism -- which earned him the honor of being the school's first Newman Civic Fellow (the fellowship supports students who are "finding solutions for challenges facing communities throughout the country").
 Martin also participates in Go!
 Athletes (a mentoring group for high school and collegiate LGBTQA athletes), is a member of Wilson College's student-athlete mentoring program, and represents the school at the APPLE Training Institute, an NCAA-funded student-athlete health and substance abuse prevention conference.

 As a former board member of BiNet USA and founding committee member of the BECAUSE Bisexual Empowerment Conference, Victor J. Raymond has been fighting for bisexual visibility for over two decades.
 In 1993, he testified as an out bisexual mixed-race person (white-Native American) before lawmakers considering protections from discrimination on the basis of sexual orientation.
 The activist, who also identifies as Two Spirit, testified that his people, the Lakota Sioux, didn't have the same limited understanding of sexuality and gender as the white majority.
 Raymond says being an LGBT hero "means putting yourself on the line when your community matters, and doing necessary or needed work, even when it costs you, and especially when there is nobody else to do it.
 You don't do it for yourself, you do what's needed for others.

 Jordan Ostrum is a 22-year-old gay activist, and coordinator of Wyoming Equality's Gay-Straight Alliance Network, designed to empower LGBTQ and allied students to combat bullying in their schools.
 Originally from Yoder, Wyo., Ostrum has lived in various small towns throughout the area, cultivating his leadership skills along the way.
 At his high school in Newport, Ore., he really blossomed.
 He was president of the Gay-Straight Alliance and wrote "Queer Studies," a regular column in his school newspaper.
 President of the drama club, Ostrum wrote and directed a school play about transphobia.
 As class valedictorian, Ostrum used his speech to discuss the need for LGBT acceptance.
 His activism continued in college, where he helped create the Rainbow Resource Center and addressed the disproportionate rates of violence toward black trans women by developing ties between the LGBTQ and Black Student Unions.